 The question that should come first

-I build anyway when the decision has already been made above me, and I recognize that is the reality for most people in this position.
-By the time it reaches the PM, the conversation is over.
+I build anyway.
+By the time it reaches the PM the decision has already been made above me, and I recognize that is the reality for most people in this position.
 But that does not mean the question should stop being asked earlier in the process, before the work starts and before the resources are committed.

 Before any AI use case gets approved, someone should have to answer a few questions.
 What do you consider the value of the tool we are about to build, and how will it impact the users it is built for?
 Not in a vague sense, but specifically.
 What behavior are you trying to change, how will you know if it changed, and what does success look like beyond the number of people who have access to it.

 AI is a capable tool.
 The problem is not the technology, it is the framing.
 When the goal is to show AI is happening rather than to solve a problem worth solving, the tools that get built reflect that.
 They exist to be counted, not to be used.
-And users, eventually, can tell the difference.
+And the data will eventually tell you what your users already know.

 Author: Adam Dalal